Lakewood Church: History

-Lakewood Church, originally called "Lakewood Baptist Church", was founded by John Osteen and his second wife, Dolores (Dodie) on Mother's Day, May 10, 1959, inside an abandoned feed store in northeast Houston.
+Lakewood Church, originally called Lakewood Baptist Church, was founded by John Osteen and his second wife, Dolores (Dodie) on Mother's Day, May 10, 1959, in a tent.
+The church then moved to an abandoned feed store in northeast Houston.
 John was a Southern Baptist minister, but after experiencing baptism in the Holy Spirit, he founded Lakewood as a church for charismatic Baptists.
-The church soon dropped "Baptist" from its name and became non-denominational.
-By 1979, attendance was over five thousand, and the church was becoming prominent among Pentecostals and Charismatics.
-John and Dodie created and hosted Lakewood's weekly television program, which could be seen in 100 countries worldwide.
-Upon John Osteen's death on January 23, 1999, his youngest son, Joel Osteen, became the pastor.
+The church soon dropped "Baptist" from its name and became nondenominational.
+In 1961, John Osteen left the church and was called to missions.
+Marvin Crow became the pastor in his absence until John returned in 1969.
+In 1972, Lakewood broke ground for a new building that seated seven hundred people.
+By 1979, attendance was over five thousand, and the church was becoming prominent among Pentecostals and charismatics.
+John and Dodie created and hosted Lakewood's weekly television program, which could be seen in one hundred countries worldwide.
+On February 15, 1987, a groundbreaking was held for a new eight-thousand–seat sanctuary, which was completed in April 1988.

+Following John Osteen's death on January 23, 1999, his youngest son, Joel Osteen, became the pastor that October.

 In 2001, Tropical Storm Allison caused flooding in the Houston area.
-Lakewood Church was opened as a shelter to approximately 5,000 displaced persons.
+Lakewood Church was opened as a shelter to approximately five thousand displaced persons.

 Under Joel Osteen, Lakewood's congregation increased almost fivefold.
-Attendance increased to 30,000 weekly, prompting a move from its location at 7317 East Houston Road to a larger facility.
+Attendance increased to thirty thousand weekly, prompting a move from its location at 7317 East Houston Road to a larger facility.
 In late 2003, the church signed a long-term lease with the city of Houston to acquire the Compaq Center, a 29-year-old former sports arena.

 Lakewood Church relocated to the Compaq Center on July 16, 2005.
 It is a 16,800-seat facility in southwest downtown Houston along U.S. Highway 59, that has twice the capacity of its former sanctuary.
-The church was required to pay $11.8 million in rent in advance for the first 30 years of the lease.
-Lakewood renovated the new campus at an estimated cost of $100 million.
+The church was required to pay $11.8 million in rent in advance for the first thirty years of the lease.
+Lakewood renovated the new campus at an estimated cost of $100 million in loans, which was paid off in 2024.

-The church received $15,000,000 after selling the former building to New Light Christian Center Church.
+The church received $15 million after selling the former building to New Light Christian Center Church.
 On March 31, 2010, the Houston City Council voted 13–2 to sell the property to Lakewood for $7.5 million.

+In November 2018, CBS News listed Lakewood Church as the largest megachurch in the United States with about 43,500 weekly visitors.

-On December 3, 2021, NBC News, along with other national news services reported that a plumber found cash and checks behind a wall, behind a toilet that was being repaired.
-The story mentions that it may be related to a 2014 incident where $600,000 in cash and checks disappeared from a safe.
+On December 3, 2021, national news services reported that a plumber found cash and checks within a wall behind a toilet that was being repaired.
+They may have been related to a 2014 incident in which $600,000 in cash and checks disappeared from a safe.

+According to a church census published in 2024, it would have a weekly attendance of 45,000 people.